markglibres/flutter-setup/README.md

 # Setup Flutter

-This guide will help anyone install and run their first Flutter on a jiffy!
+This guide will help anyone install and run their first Flutter (with VS Code) on a jiffy!

 1. Checkout this repo